 Made from premium ingredients and manufactured according to the highest quality standards.

-It is highly recommended that DiaVis be taken in conjunction with ScienceBased Health’s OmegaAdvance®, a pharmaceutical grade fish oil supplement that provides a concentrated source of the omega-3 fats EPA and DHA, along with lutein and olive leaf extract.
+It is highly recommended that DiaVis be taken in conjunction with ScienceBased Health’s OmegaAdvance®, a pharmaceutical grade fish oil supplement that provides a concentrated source of the omega-3 fats EPA and DHA, along with lutein and zeaxanthin.

 Suggested Use: take a total of two capsules daily with meals.

 Note:Consult physician if pregnant/nursing, taking medication, or have a medical condition, including diabetes.
 Keep out of the reach of children.

 Updated information pending.
 Please check back soon.

 Trio of Nutrients May Help Combat Type 2 Diabetes